Babavaraprasad/July_Enalyzer_project/README.md

 - To ensure notes and coins are distributed correctly, I wrote 2 unit test cases in "Distribution.test.js" file.
   To test this scenarios, please use command "npm run test" and modify the input value to the function.

+## Running time complexity (O(n²))
+- The overall running time of this program in the worst case will be Quadratic represented with O(n²)

 ## Build
 -  use "npm run build" to create a build package to deploy for the environment on cloud
 - I had deployed the build package to netlify.